oss-bandb/bandb.dev/data/about/projects/Education/education.en.md

     - JUnit, Mockito, Espresso
 ---

 An app for educational institutions is extended by a new feature.
 Data is provided by a second backend system through a REST interface, which was integrated into the app.
 The app will be extended by a registration feature, authentication with token management (JWT) and different interfaces to display or change data through the given REST API.
+In addition, there were other activities such as consulting and maintenance over a longer period of time.